radicallyopensecurity/Nonprofit-Ventures/README.md

 Nonprofit Ventures is focused upon teaching (aspiring) entrepreneurs how to do "business" differently.

-Because business can be a form of activism.
-Or art.
-Or creativity.
-Or spirituality..
+Because business can be a form of activism..  or art..  or self-expression..  or spirituality..

 * [About Nonprofit Ventures](brainstorm-notes/README.md)
 * [Course Materials: Prototyping](course-materials/README.md)